NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_SelfReportApprovalExample.md

 * Skill name and skill id
 * Whether request was approved or rejected
 * Requester's and approver's user ids
-* requested and approved/rejected dates
+* Requested and approved/rejected dates

 The `Approval History` table can be sorted by all of its columns or filtered by `Skill Name`, `User Id` and/or `Approver Id`.